 - understanding the potential benefits of treating the underlying cause, and

 - being informed about the repercussions of not treating it.

-As far as I know, there are no long term studies that give us any clinical data comparing outcomes for people who take thyroid medication lifelong as their only source of treatment versus those who seek out additional care that addresses the underlying cause.
-I hope that someday soon this will be studied because I am confident you will see dramatic differences in overall parameters of health as well as development of additional chronic diseases.
+As far as I know, there are no long-term studies that give us any clinical data comparing outcomes for people who take thyroid medication lifelong as their only source of treatment versus those who seek out additional care that addresses the underlying cause.
+I hope that someday soon this will be studied because I am confident you will see dramatic differences in overall parameters of health as well as the development of additional chronic diseases.
 This is for two reasons:

 - The first is that my practice is filled with people who sought out my care because they did not feel better on thyroid medication or because, over time, they developed other symptoms of chronic disease, including additional autoimmune issues.
-This suggests that thyroid medication alone did not treat the underlying cause or help the individual become healthier on the whole despite normal TSH levels.
+This suggests that thyroid medication alone did not treat the underlying cause or help the individual become healthier on the whole, despite normal TSH levels.

 - The second comes from looking at the underlying causes of thyroid disease and considering the other conditions related to these causes that may, and quite often do, develop (which is coming up in the next blog post).